-E. The governing body shall adopt a resolution calling for an election within seventyfive days of the date the ordinance is adopted on the question of approving arts and cultural districts as a qualifying purpose and cultural facilities as a qualifying entity eligible to utilize revenue generated by the Municipal Local Option Gross Receipts Taxes Act or the County Local Option Gross Receipts Taxes Act for furthering or implementing economic development plans and projects as defined in the Local Economic Development Act or projects as defined in the Statewide Economic Development Finance Act.

-F. The question shall be submitted to the voters of the municipality or county as a separate question at a regular municipal or county election or at a special election called for that purpose by the governing body.
-A special municipal election shall be called, conducted and canvassed as provided in the Municipal Election Code [3-8-1 NMSA 1978].
-A special county election shall be called, conducted and canvassed in substantially the same manner as provided by law for general elections.

-G. If a majority of the voters voting on the question approves the ordinance adding arts and cultural districts and cultural facilities as an approved use of the local option municipal or county economic development infrastructure gross receipts tax fund, the ordinance shall become effective on July 1 or January 1, whichever date occurs first after the expiration of three months from the date of the adopted ordinance.
+- E. The governing body shall adopt a resolution calling for an election within seventy-five days of the date the ordinance is adopted on the question of approving arts and cultural districts as a qualifying purpose and cultural facilities or retail businesses as a qualifying entity eligible to utilize revenue generated by the Municipal Local Option Gross Receipts Taxes Act or the County Local Option Gross Receipts Taxes Act for furthering or implementing economic development plans and projects as defined in the Local Economic Development Act or projects as defined in the Statewide Economic Development Finance Act. - F. The question shall be submitted to the voters of the municipality or county as a separate question at a regular municipal or county election or at a special election called for that purpose by the governing body.
+A special municipal election shall be called, conducted and canvassed as provided in the Municipal Election Code [Chapter 3, Articles 8 and 9 NMSA 1978].
+A special county election shall be called, conducted and canvassed in substantially the same manner as provided by law for general elections. - G. If a majority of the voters voting on the question approves the ordinance adding arts and cultural districts and cultural facilities or retail businesses as an approved use of the local option municipal or county economic development infrastructure gross receipts tax fund, the ordinance shall become effective on July 1 or January 1, whichever date occurs first after the expiration of three months from the date of the adopted ordinance.
 The ordinance shall include the effective date.

 History: Laws 1993, ch.
 297, § 4; 1998, ch.
 90, § 4; 2003, ch.
 349, § 17; 2007, ch.
 160, § 10; 2009, ch.
-172, § 1.
+172, § 1; 2013, ch.
+201, § 2.